-Following circulation of the draft ToR for comments, this amended ToR is subject to a 30-day comment period that will be followed by the Minister's decision.
-The Minister has 13 weeks to make a decision about the ToR once the final version is submitted.
-With submission of the proposed ToR in September 2023 and amended ToR in October 2023, the Minister's decision is anticipated in late 2023.
-If the ToR is approved, the EA studies will be carried out according to the approved ToR and then the draft and final EA will be submitted for the Minister's consideration.
-Processes to obtain the other approvals required to implement the EA Study will proceed after EA approval.
+Following circulation of the draft ToR for comments, the proposed ToR is subject to a 30-day comment period that will be followed by the Minister's decision.
+With submission of the proposed ToR in 2022, the Minister's decision is anticipated in early to mid 2023.
+The EA studies will be carried out following ToR approval and then the draft and final EA will be submitted for the Minister's approval.
+Processes to obtain the other approvals required to implement the EA Study will proceed after EA approval